from Marketing Memetics, by Michael Taylor

-From Aristotle’s 3 act structure to Campbell’s Hero’s Journey, humans have reverse-engineered what makes a good story for millennia.
-Only Vonnegut that had his theory fed into a computer.
-Researchers coded the words in 1,737 fiction texts by happiness, and found six core ‘shapes’, mapping to Vonnegut’s thesis.
+From Aristotle’s 3 act structure to Campbell’s Hero’s Journey, humans have tried to reverse-engineer what makes a good story for millennia.
+William Foster-Harris asserted there were only 3 basic plot patterns, Ronald Tobias identified 20, and Georges Polti topped that with 36.
+So far only Kurt Vonnegut has had his theory fed into a computer.
+Researchers at the University of Vermont coded the words in 1,737 fiction texts by happiness, and found 6 core ‘shapes’, mapping precisely to Vonnegut’s thesis.
 By extracting the shape of the story, you see patterns you otherwise wouldn’t.
 The tale of Cinderella is no obvious match for Christianity’s origin story.
-Looking at Vonnegut’s graph, “the tales were identical”.
+Yet looking at Vonnegut’s graph, “the tales were identical”.

-It starts with a staircase-like climb in good fortune with Cinderella’s fairy godmother, which “looks like the creation myth of virtually every society on earth” — deities imparting incremental gifts.
-The stroke of midnight lines up with ‘let there be light’ and Cinderella’s curfew is a mirror image to Adam and Eve’s rejection from the Garden of Eden.
+It starts with a staircase-like climb in good fortune with Cinderella’s fairy godmother — which “looks like the creation myth of virtually every society on earth” — deities imparting incremental gifts.
+The stroke of midnight lines up with ‘let there be light’, Cinderella’s curfew is a mirror image to Adam and Eve’s rejection from the Garden of Eden, and the rise to bliss at the end lines up with the expectation of redemption as expressed in primitive Christianity.
 If this exercise seems academic, Vonnegut insists this is “the most popular story in our civilization.” and “every time it’s retold, someone makes a million dollars.”

 Name | Link | Type |